If I was able to choose my children’s teachers, this is what I would want more than anything else.

 In the words of one of my fictional characters, these are the teachers who teach school rather than play school.

 High school to college to graduate school may transform you into a great teacher.
-But a diversity of life experience, a broad and varied perspective of the world, and a life of epic struggle, cataclysmic failure, and modest success is what I would look for first if choosing a teacher.
+But a diversity of life experiences, a broad and varied perspective on the world, and a life of epic struggle, cataclysmic failure, and modest success are what I would look for first when choosing a teacher.

 This is what I hope to find in my children’s teachers, far more than advanced degrees in education from the finest universities.

-I thought this TED Talk demonstrated the importance and value of a diversity of perspective perfectly.
+I thought this TED Talk perfectly demonstrated the importance and value of diverse perspectives.
 It’s a stark reminder of how easy it is to assume that you and the people around you are the norm, especially when you and the people around you have always been you and the people around you.